Rodrigo-Suguimoto/Tic-Tac-Toe-with-AI/README.md

 # Tic Tac Toe with AI

-I've created this game with Java as part of the [Hyperskill's curriculum](https://hyperskill.org/projects/81).
+I've created this Tic Tac Toe game with Java as part of the [Hyperskill's curriculum](https://hyperskill.org/projects/81).
 You'll be able to play against a human or AI with three difficulty modes: easy, medium and hard.

 1. The easy AI will only play random moves;